palaeoware/MBL2017/README.md

 All MBL2017 code is Copyright 2018 by Mark D. Sutton and Julia Sigwart.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+This program is distributed in the hope that it will be useful, but **without any warranty**.
 ______

 ## 2. Installation